KdoubleUs/UI-project/readME.md

 ## Getting Started

 Fork and Clone the repository.
+Load the HTML file on the browser.

 ### Dependencies